 With the Empty Bolt Hole photo input, an Empty Bolt Hole marker will be automatically placed when you move a cable, and it will be placed where the existing cable is (to represent an empty bolt hole that's left when the cable is moved).
 Then you can make Make Ready Clearance rules in the Model Editor to flag for violations when proposed moves are too close to proposed Empty Bolt Holes.
 Contact your client manager or support at firstname.lastname@example.org to get this photo input set up for your model.

 If you need to add a proposed down guy to your pole, you can use the shortcut “pdg” in the height box of the proposed wire.

-Once you click on the anchor, return to the Photos page and choose a wire spec for the down guy (if you have PLA) or enter and adjust the MR Note for the proposed down guy to include the correct size.
+Once the down guy is linked to an anchor, choose a wire spec for the down guy (if you have PLA) or enter and adjust the MR Note for the proposed down guy to include the correct size.

 Here, we are proposing to overlash .75” fiber cable to an existing Comcast CATV.
 Because the existing size of the wire spec is .75”, adding .75” would result in a total bundle size of 1.5”.
 Therefore, the proposed wire spec will match a 1.5” CATV bundle.